wp-plugins/comment-signature/Readme.txt

 Through this plugin user can,

-* Able to add their own signature on their profile.
+* Registered user can able to add their own signature on their profile.
 * Each comment will be added with signature at the bottom of comment.
 * If user not registered, no signature will be added.
 * All signatures have been <code>.
 * User can able to set the URL size in setting page.
 * User can able to select the font color in setting page.
-* User can add horizontal line separation width [New - 2.1]
+* User can add horizontal line separation width [ver 2.1]
-* User can add the margin for horizontal line to override the theme CSS [New - 2.1]
+* User can add the margin for horizontal line to override the theme CSS [ver 2.1]
+* Admin can able to change the size of the Font  [ver - 2.1]
+* Admin can able to restrict the number of characters for Signature [New - 2.2]

 For more information : http://buffercode.com/project/comment-signature/

+v 2.2

+* Admin can able to restrict the number of characters for Signature

 v 2.1